 Goals and Principles of DBT

-Dialectical behavior therapy for substance use disorders helps individuals identify thoughts, emotions, and behaviors that are holding them back from reaching their full potential.
+Dialectical behavior therapy for substance use disorders helps clients identify thoughts, emotions, and behaviors that are holding them back from reaching their full potential.
 In addition, the processes of DBT encourage clients to accept their current circumstances while moving forward.
+Dialectical behavior therapy covers different facets of addiction treatment and aims to do the following:

-- Identify and control disorders and behaviors
+- Identify and control your disorders and behaviors

 - Learn how to resolve issues smoothly and maintain a stable life